 ESPN has put an effort to adding diversity to its workforce.
 It has launched eight Employee Resource Groups (ERGs), including one specifically for women.
 ESPN is on the forefront of a social movement in sports media but the industry as a whole has a long way to go.
 Women receive harassment from viewers, athletes and even colleagues for being in a male-dominated field.

 “For anyone in the public eye, social media can be an ugly place,” said Doris Burke, a veteran sideline reporter and color analyst for ESPN.
 “The tenor of the criticism and the pointed comments that are made at female journalists are certainly different.
 It can be disturbing to me how sexist the comments are, how personal, the value judgments that are made.
 There’s just a lot of ugliness.”

 Its hard enough for women to break the barrier into sports media but staying motivated to stay is the hard part.
-In addition, to the criticism women receive while trying to make it in the industry is the sexism.
-In this field, they must dress carefully and act conservatively or else there is no hope of being taken seriously.
-The Bleacher Report’s annual segment on the “50 Hottest Female Sports Broadcasters from Around the World,” is just one example of the sexually derogatory occurring.
+In addition to the criticism women receive while trying to make it in the industry is the sexism.
+In this industry, they must dress carefully and act conservatively or else there is no hope of being taken seriously.
+The Bleacher Report’s annual segment on the “50 Hottest Female Sports Broadcasters from Around the World,” is just one example of the sexually derogatory occurring in the industry.
 The insults are always in regards to the women’s appearance and their sexuality.
-Women lose their credibility because instead of focusing on the work they produce people focus on their physical appearance and femininity.
+Women lose their credibility because instead of focusing on the work they produce, people focus on their physical appearance and femininity.
 People often challenge women’s knowledge of sports solely on their gender.